ITV/scala-pact/README.md

 Scala-Pact currently only supports [v2 of the pact specification](https://github.com/pact-foundation/pact-specification/tree/version-2).
 To use pacts with v3+ of the pact specification, use `pact4s` instead.
 This project will not support versions beyond v2.

-### Scala-Pact >= 3.0.x

-Before this version, the project versioning did not follow semantic versioning.
-From this point onwards, the version format will be `major.minor.patch`, and it should be noted that the `3` in the version number does *not* correspond to the version supporting v3 of the pact spec.

 Scala-Pact now has two branches based on SBT requirements.

 #### SBT 1.x compatible (Latest 4.4.0)